Prim1Tive/Floorgrabber/readme.md

+# FloorGrabber

 This Porject was cearted so one could track a the floor of an NFT in any given moment.

-# Requierments:
+## Requierments:

-~
-python3
+- python3
-Selenium
+- Selenium
-Firefox
+- Firefox
-gekodriver installed
+- gekodriver installed